Skip to content

 Considerations for your cooling system

-• Do you need a low or non phosphorous program?
+• Do you need a low or non-phosphorus program?

-• If the blowdown does goes directly to the environment then you may consider a low or non phosphorous program
+• If the blowdown does go directly to the environment, then you may consider a low or non-phosphorus program

 • Does your blowdown go to a biological treatment plant?

-• If the blowdown goes to a biological treatment plant then phosphorous will be needed for biological treatment
+• If the blowdown goes to a biological treatment plant, then phosphorus will be needed for biological treatment

-• Does your blowdown go to a recycle treatment?
+• Does your blowdown go to a recycling treatment?

-• Make sure chemicals in the blowdown are compatible with the process where the water is being recycled to.
+• Make sure chemicals in the blowdown are compatible with the process where the water is being recycled.

 • Does your blowdown go directly to the environment?